From: "Yeshivat Har Etzion's Israel Koschitzky Virtual Beit Midrash"

 sorcerers AND UPON ALL OF EGYPT" (9:11).
 This is the

-first plague where Pharaoh and the sorcerers are
+first plague where Pharaoh and the sorcerers

-completely passive, and for this reason they are
+are completely passive, and for this reason

 physically prevented from assessing the situation among